Financial Aid

 Outside Scholarships

-These scholarships, from non-governmental sources outside GBSC, help many students pay for college.
+Scholarships from non-governmental sources outside GBSC help many students pay for college.

 Students may apply for the numerous privately funded scholarships that are available.
 These scholarships are awarded according to the specific criteria for each scholarship, the student’s merit and / or need.
 Awards range from $50 to as high as $5,500.
 The application deadline is April 30th.